Temple of the Sun

 The Temple of Venus and the Stars

 It is close to the Temple of the Moon, but separated by a beautiful alley, dedicated to Venus and the seven goats and all other stars.
-A Venus the Incas called "Chasca" which means star.
-In this temple stood the Inca, as references to the historians, for they were to be divinized or festivals or sacrifices made in the rectangular courtyard.
+The Incas called Venus “chasca”, which means “star”.
+In this temple stood the Inca, according to references from historians, for they were to be divinized and festivals or sacrifices were made in the rectangular courtyard.
 It occupies part of the western side of the courtyard of the Qorichancha.

 Temple Illapa or Chuki Illapa

-Illapa or Chuki Illapa mean while lightning, lightning and thunder.
-The temple in question is in front of the Temple of Venus, door jamb has three simple, equidistant and slightly trapezoidal, it also has a window on each side wall.
+Illapa or Chuki Illapa meant at the same time, lightning and thunder.
+The temple in question is in front of the Temple of Venus; it has 3 simple doors of jamba (1 level), equidistant and slightly trapezoidal.
+It also has a window on each side wall.

 Temple K'uychi or Rainbow

-In this temple rainbow was worshiped, which according to ancient belief it came from the sun, it has identical architectural characters as Illapa Temple.
+In this temple the rainbow was worshiped, which according to ancient belief came from the sun; it has identical architectural characters as Illapa Temple.
 A part of this temple was demolished by the Spanish to build Dominican Convent buildings.
 It is north of the Temple of Illapa and opposite the Temple of the Moon, eastern side of the inner courtyard of the Qorichancha.

-Almost all the world's people, in all times, in front of the temples built spacious squares.
-Intipanpa or Intipampa (the name translates as Plain Sun) is the place where their courts were nobles, servants, dancers, etc. when parties during the Inca nobility moved to Qorikancha.
-This place currently belongs to the Plaza de Santo Domingo, apparently its limits and extent have not changed much.
-It is to the North from where Qorikancha was.
+Almost all the world's villages, in all time periods, built spacious squares in front of the temples.
+Intipanpa or Intipampa (the name translates as Plain of the Sun) is the place where the stagings and rituals were developed in the presence of the Inca and his entourage.
+This place currently corresponds to the Plaza de Santo Domingo, apparently its limits and extent have not changed much.
+It lies to the North from where Qorikancha was.

 The Solar Garden

-It became the great reservoir of offerings of all subject nations and Confederate brought to the Sun God, the offerings consisted of representations of flora and fauna Tahuantinsuyo.
-According to some historians, these offerings made in gold and silver were life size and were many who crowded surprisingly and the terraces in such numbers that the Spanish called The Solar Garden.
+It became the great reservoir of offerings of all subject nations and Confederate nations brought to the Sun God; the offerings consisted of representations of Tahuantinsuyo flora and fauna.
+According to some historians, these offerings made in gold and silver were life size and they were so many that they filled the entire garden in a surprising way.
 In colonial time it became the Dominican friars' garden.
-Located in the western part of Qorikancha, you can see from the Avenida Sol in its entirety.
+Located in the western part of Qorikancha, it can be seen from Avenida el Sol in its entirety.

 There were five water fountains, the origins of water sources was a kept secret.
-Fountains had religious significance and were decorated with precious metals.
-It was where they located throughout Qorikancha extension, now we can see a fountain with octogonal corners in the courtyard of Qorichancha.
+The fountains had religious significance and were decorated with precious metals.
+They were located in the entire extension of Qorikancha; now we can see a fountain with octagonal corners in the courtyard of Qorikancha.